arthurbm/ArthurBM/README.md

 Today i'm the leader of an education startup that's rising to help highshool students get study in an organized way with free content online.
 For more information watch:
 [Pitch Didatize](https://www.youtube.com/watch?v=1b770VPGqb8&feature=youtu.be)

-I very intrested in open source iniciatives and i'm intending to join this world of contribution soon.
+I am very intrested in open source iniciatives and i'm intending to join this world of contribution soon.

 Where to find me: